-In addition to his work at Monrovia Football Academy, Will has consulted for multiple sport for social change organizations in Cote d’Ivoire, Rwanda, and the UK.
+In addition to his work at Monrovia Football Academy, Smith has consulted for multiple sport for social change organizations in Cote d’Ivoire, Rwanda, and the UK.
 He speaks internationally on social entrepreneurship and sport for development, most recently at the Oxford Africa Conference, a FIFA conference in Dubai, and the College of William & Mary.
 His talks advocate for a radical rethinking of international development, emphasizing the need for more locally-driven solutions and the accurate and just representation of the African continent.

-Will holds an MSc in African Studies from the University of Oxford, BA's in Government and French from the College of William & Mary, and a degree in social entrepreneurship from Santa Clara University.
+Smith holds an MSc in African Studies from the University of Oxford, BA's in Government and French from the College of William & Mary, and a degree in social entrepreneurship from Santa Clara University.
 He splits his time between Liberia and the United States.

 Graham M. Albert

-Graham was a student-athlete at the College of William & Mary from 1999-2003.
+Graham Albert was a student-athlete at the College of William & Mary from 1999-2003.
 He enjoyed both team and individual success at the highest level of American college soccer, earning Division 1 Scholar All-American honors his senior year.
-In addition to his background as a player, Graham has always been passionate about soccer coaching, development, education, and administration.
+In addition to his background as a player, Albert has always been passionate about soccer coaching, development, education, and administration.
 His father, Al Albert, is a hall-of-fame college soccer coach and former President of the National Soccer Coaches Association of America.
-Graham lives and works in New York City as a financial analyst at MP Securitized Credit Partners, an investment fund specializing in mortgage bonds.
+Albert lives and works in New York City as a financial analyst at MP Securitized Credit Partners, an investment fund specializing in mortgage bonds.
 He wants to leverage his connections and professional experience to help MFA leadership achieve their ambitious goals on and off the field.